 The idea of practising meditation alongside the sacred Ganges River and taking in the clean mountain air of the Himalayan range is something that many people aspire to realise.
-Yogaadi school of yoga in Rishikesh is a great place to practise yoga because of the spiritual atmosphere, the majestic mountains, and the holy river Ganga, our 100 hour and 200 hour yoga teacher training in Rishikesh gaining popularity on a bigger level.
+Alakhyog school of yoga in Rishikesh is a great place to practise yoga because of the spiritual atmosphere, the majestic mountains, and the holy river Ganga.

-Our primary focus is on the relationship between the physical, mental, and spiritual aspects of yoga, as well as its real wisdom.
-And that is what we strive to provide in our 13 days 100 hour spiritual yoga retreat at Yogaadi.
+Our primary focus is on the relationship between yoga’s physical, mental, and spiritual aspects and its real wisdom.
+And that is what we strive to provide in our 13 days, 100 hour spiritual yoga retreat at Alakhyog.

-What Gives Yogaadi A Benefit Over Other Yoga Retreats
+What Gives Alakhyog A Benefit Over Other Yoga Retreats

-- Ashtanga vinyasa yoga, hatha yoga, and many types of meditation yoga sessions are available at Yogaadi School of Yoga.
+- Ashtanga vinyasa, Hatha, and many meditation yoga sessions are available at Alakhyog.

 - Traditional styles of yoga are practised at our Yoga Retreat, along with in-depth and real-world information on philosophical concepts, yogic living, asana-pranayama techniques, anatomy, meditation-breathing techniques, mantra chanting, spiritual life, and much more.